 It’s all well and good to be covered for an unexpected accident.
 But if you’re driving recklessly or against the advice from your insurer, you may not be covered.
 Here are a couple of things Suncorp Car Insurance won’t cover you for:

 Suncorp Car Insurance doesn’t cover damage incurred during any sports that you use your car for, like racing your vehicle competitively or test driving it on 4WD tracks.

 Test tracks or parks are designed to test the 4WD capability of the vehicle, and therefore, present a lot of accident risks that we won’t cover.

 Mechanical faults and reckless driving

 Any mechanical faults with your car won’t be covered.
-For example, if your clutch, fly wheel or transmission is damaged when you attempt to get out a sand dune, you likely won’t be covered.
-Likewise,driving through flood waters means you’ll risk any claims being rejected, as well as putting your safety at risk.
+For example, if your clutch, fly wheel or transmission is damaged when you attempt to get out of a sand dune, you likely won’t be covered.
+Likewise, driving through flood waters means you’ll risk any claims being rejected, as well as put your safety at risk.

 4WD modifications and non-standard accessories